jschnab/systems_design/pastebin/README.md

-1. Scan the texts table in the metadata database and select the path for texts that are not deleted yet (column 'deletion' is NULL), and where the value of 'expiration' is greater than the current timestamp.
+1. Scan the texts table in the metadata database and select the path for texts that are not deleted yet (column 'deletion' is NULL), and where the value of 'expiration' is smaller than the current timestamp.
 2. Delete all S3 objects corresponding to the paths collected in step 1.
 3. Mark the text as deleted in the metadata database by setting the current timestamp as a value for the column 'deletion'.